daz4126/Nanny-State/README.md

 </div>

-This example shows how the state object can be updated using the `update` function.
+This example shows how the state object can be updated using the `Update` function.

 You can see the finished app and code on [CodePen](https://codepen.io/daz4126/pen/oNWZdyd).